 Four factors matter most when picking a laser engraver:

 - Laser type: Diode (cheap, compact, great for wood/leather/acrylic), CO2 (fast cutting, clean on acrylic and glass), or fiber (the only practical choice for bare metal marking).
+Not sure which?
+Our diode vs CO2 laser comparison walks through every trade-off.

 - Power & work area: More optical watts means faster engraving and thicker cuts.
 Match the bed size to your largest typical project — 400×400mm suits most makers.